wisp92/pokered/README.md

     - Paralyze heal undoes the speed stat changes
     - Full restore at max hp undoes the stat changes of brn/par
   - Full Restore when used in battle to heal HP now undoes the stat changes of brn/par
-  - No more ABCD glitched sprites when using teleport without a super gameboy
+  - Pokedoll is disallowed during ghost marowak battle

+- Misc. fixes
+  - Cinnabar/seafoam islands coast glitch fixed (no more missingo or artificially loading pokemon data)
+  - Catching a transformed pokemon no longer defaults to catching a ditto
+  - Vending machine now checks for the correct amount of money
+  - Prevented byte overflow when determining the trash can with 2nd switch in vermillion gym
+  - Hidden nugget in safari entrance now obtainable
+  - Enemy DVs can no longer be manipulated by having it use transform multiple times
+  - Slot machine reel bug fixed
+  - Fixed oversights in reel functionality to better match Gamfreak's intent
   - The lift key in the rocket hideout drops during the end of battle text like in Yellow-version
   - An unused bit is now used to determine the ghost marowak battle
-  - Pokedoll is disallowed during ghost marowak battle
   - Can't use surf/teleport/escape rope to escape from trainer encounters
   - Can't fish or surf in the bases of statues
-  - Fixed amazing man graphical glitch
-  - The transitional frame when turning 180 degrees now shows correctly
-  - The lower right corner tile of the mon back pic is no longer blanked

 #TWEAKS:
 -----------